bedrocksystems/vml/README.md

 - interfaces/vmi_interface: Interface provided by VML to allow introspection of a virtual machine
 - interfaces/outpost_dummy: Empty implementation of an introspection library

-bedrock only:
-- devices/passthrough: allow passthrough of host devices to a virtual machine
-- devices/board: setup devices based on the bedrock specific configuration
-- devices/dynamic_as: dynamic representation of the memory for a virtual machine
-- config/vm_config: vm configuration as defined by the bedrock platform
-- vcpu/vcpu_bedrock: concrete implementaion of a VCPU

 Platform libraries (provides the functions that the libs are expecting from the platform):
-- bedrock
 - posix

 Note that some libraries are self-contained (if we omit the usage of the platform lib) and some other